marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ```
 ## Lab Exercises

 Follow the instructor who will explain how to author, deploy, and run a KFP pipeline.
-The high level summary of the topics that will be covered in detail by the instructor is as follows:
+The high level summary of the topics that will be covered in detail by the instructor is as follows.

 ### Authoring a KFP pipeline